fgci-org/ansible-role-slurm/README.md

  - New branch in ansible-role-slurm with the following changes/additions:
    - IMAGE_BUILD_PLATFORM=fgcislurm1711 in .travis.yml env:
    - tests/test1711.yml with fgci_slurmrepo_version: "fgcislurm1711"
-   - tests/fgcislurm1711 directory a symlink of tests/fgcislurm1508
+   - tests/fgcislurm1711 directory symlink to tests/epel-centos7
  - Then make changes if needed to the role that does not break older SLURM versions

 # Authors / Contributors: